FOR CALIFORNIA

 Opportunity Through Service and Education

 A fourth-generation Californian, Brandon Riker learned from his parents the value of giving back to our community.
-Their careers as telecommunications executives and entrepreneurs meant that Riker moved around throughout his childhood.
-His family always had a seat at the table for Riker’s friends, particularly those who were uncertain where their next meal would come from.
+Their careers in business meant that Riker moved around throughout his childhood.
+It wasn’t easy but he remembers his family always had a seat at the table for neighbors and friends, particularly those who weren’t sure where they would find their next meal.

-Riker lives in the Coachella Valley with his dog Cooper, enjoying live music, attending sporting events, and hiking.
+Riker lives in Palm Springs with his dog Cooper, enjoying live music, attending sporting events, and hiking.